jfallmann/diffTF_Fork/docs/chapter2.rst

    Produced in rule ``analyzeTF``.
 A summary table for the log2 fold-changes across all TFBS *limma* results.

 Details
-  This file summarizes the TF-specific results for the differential analysis and has the following columns:
+  This file summarizes the TF-specific results for the differential accessibility analysis and has the following columns:
   - *TF*: name of the TF
   - *permutation*: The number of the permutation.
   - *Pos_l2FC*, *Mean_l2FC*, *Median_l2FC*, *sd_l2FC*, *Mode_l2FC*, *skewness_l2FC*: fraction of positive values, mean, median, standard deviation, mode value and Bickel's measure of skewness of the log2 fold change distribution across all TFBS